NHOrus/srwq-compilation/episode-05.md

 Having brutalized Arado's testicles to get him ready for interrogation, you back off and let Irm and Kai, the two people who think they're in charge, have their say.

-"Oh god...oh god, just keep her away from me."
+"Oh god... oh god, just keep her away from me."

 "I'll try my best." reassures Irm shakily.
 "Now, explain why you attacked us."